openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 Important: The Shelly Motion does only support CoIoT Unicast, which means you need to set the CoIoT peer address.

-- Use device WebUI, open COIOT settings, make sure CoIoT is enabled and enter the openHAB IP address or
+Use device WebUI, open COIOT settings, make sure CoIoT is enabled and enter the openHAB IP address or
-- Use [Shelly Manager](doc/ShellyManager.md, select Action 'Set CoIoT peer' and the Manager will sets the openHAB IP address as peer address

 |Group     |Channel        |Type     |read-only|Description                                                          |
 |----------|---------------|---------|---------|---------------------------------------------------------------------|